Enterococcus faecalis: Antibacterial resistance

-Multi drug resistance
+Multi-drug resistance

 E. faecalis is usually resistant to many commonly used antimicrobial agents (aminoglycosides, aztreonam and quinolones).
 The resistance is mediated by the presence of multiple genes related to drug resistance in the chromosome or plasmid.

 Resistance to vancomycin in E. faecalis is becoming more common.
 Treatment options for vancomycin-resistant E. faecalis include nitrofurantoin (in the case of uncomplicated UTIs), linezolid, quinupristin, tigecycline and daptomycin, although ampicillin is preferred if the bacteria are susceptible.
 Quinupristin/dalfopristin can be used to treat Enterococcus faecium but not E. faecalis.

 In root-canal treatments, NaOCl and chlorhexidine (CHX) are used to fight E. faecalis before isolating the canal.
 However, recent studies determined that NaOCl or CHX showed low ability to eliminate E. faecalis.

 Combined drug therapies

-According to one study combined drug therapy has shown some efficacy in cases of severe infections (e.g. heart valves infections) against susceptible strains of E. faecalis.
+According to one study, combined drug therapy has shown some efficacy in cases of severe infections (e.g., heart valve infections) against susceptible strains of E. faecalis.
 Ampicillin- and vancomycin-sensitive E. faecalis (lacking high-level resistance to aminoglycosides) strains can be treated by gentamicin and ampicillin antibiotics.
 A less nephrotoxic combination of ampicillin and ceftriaxone (even though E. faecalis is resistant to cephalosporins, ceftriaxone is working synergistically with ampicillin) may be used alternatively for ampicillin-susceptible E. faecalis.

-Daptomycin or linezolid may also show efficacy in case ampicillin and vancomycin resistance.
+Daptomycin or linezolid may also show efficacy in cases of ampicillin and vancomycin resistance.

 A combination of penicillin and streptomycin therapy was used in the past.

 Tedizolid, telavancin, dalbavancin, and oritavancin antibiotics are FDA approved as treatments against EF.

 Combination of phage therapy and β-lactam antibiotics

-UTIs are among the most common bacterial infections and their treatment is becoming increasingly challenging due to the rise of multidrug-resistant E. faecalis strains.Current UTI treatments rely mainly on antibiotics.
+UTIs are among the most common bacterial infections, and their treatment is becoming increasingly challenging due to the rise of multidrug-resistant E. faecalis strains.Current UTI treatments rely mainly on antibiotics.
 One promising alternative is the combination of bacteriophage therapy and β-lactam antibiotics.
-This approach is known as phage-antibiotic synergy (PAS), it has been shown to enhance bacterial elimination, improve biofilm penetration, reduce the emergence of resistant mutants and increase bacterial susceptibility to antibiotics.
+This approach is known as phage-antibiotic synergy (PAS).
+It has been shown to enhance bacterial elimination, improve biofilm penetration, reduce the emergence of resistant mutants, and increase bacterial susceptibility to antibiotics.

 There have been many promising studies about phage-antibiotic synergy with different pathogens such as Pseudomonas aeruginosa or Staphylococcus aureus.
 With E. faecalis there have been fewer studies, but promising results from a recent study by Moryl et al. (2024) demonstrated that the combination on phage therapy and β-lactam antibiotics enhanced treatment outcomes (more efficient bacteria elimination and increased bacterial sensitivity to antibiotics) and decreased resistance development.

-More research is still needed to identify optimal phage-antibiotic combinations and treatment protocols, but this could potentially be considered a possible alternative treatment for antibiotic-resistant E. faecalis infections in the future.
+More research is still needed to identify optimal phage-antibiotic combinations and treatment protocols, but this could potentially be considered an alternative treatment for antibiotic-resistant E. faecalis infections in the future.